arpitkaushal/swasthya.ai/backend/implementing-level-k.md

     queue.push(u0);
     var path = 0;
     while(!queue.empty()){
+        int n = queue.size();
+        for(int j=0; j<n; j++){
             Node x = queue.pop();
             GET x's [comments]
             for(commentId in comments){
                 GET comments/:commentId
+                // counting path as the ones that we've completely covered, i.e. excluding the one that we're currently at
                 // if we at odd path, then inner end point was of a blog, so comments connect them outwards to user node who commented on that blog
                 if(path%2) queue.push(commentId.commentedBy) iff commentedBy wasn't processed before

                 // if we at even path, then inner end point was of users, so comments connect them outwards to the blog they commented at else queue.push(commentId.commentedAt) iff commentedAt wasn't processed before }
+        }
         path++;
         if(path==2*k-1) break;